Misspecified Bernstein-Von Mises theorem for hierarchical models: Proofs for the applications

-Finally, to prove the positive definiteness of $V_{\theta^*}$, note that the linear independence assumption of the vectors $\frac{d}{d\theta_j}\mu_\theta\in\mathbb{R}^p$, for $j=1,\ldots,d$, implies that the vectors $v_j$, for $j=1,\ldots,d$, are linearly independent in Equation~\eqref{eq:Vstar}.
-Therefore, the second Gram matrix in Equation~\eqref{eq:Vstar} is positive definite, which implies the positive definiteness of $V_{\theta^*}$.
+The assumption that the vectors $\frac{d}{d\q_j}\mu_\q\in\RR^p$ are linearly independent, for $j=1,\ldots,d$, implies that the vectors $v_j$, for $j=1,\ldots,d$, in Equation~\eqref{eq:Vstar} are linearly independent.
+Therefore, the second Gram matrix in Equation~\eqref{eq:Vstar} is positive definite, which implies the positive definiteness of $V_*$.